folio-org/okapi/doc/security.md

 Note that the module has no need to return the "motd.show" permission, since it was strictly required.
-If joe had not had this permission, the auth module would have failed, and the modt module would never be called.
+If joe had not had this permission, the auth module would have failed, and the motd module would never be called.

 2.10: Okapi received the OK response from the auth module:
  * It notes that it received an X-Okapi-Module-Tokens header.
 This indicates that